 ADHD and Empathy/Hypersensitivity

-ADHD and hypersensitivity are often showing up together, especially in women.
-As research shows, there’s a reason for that.
-The dopamine receptor gene DRD4 is associated with higher cognitive empathy in women, and certain dopamine gene variants are linked to the personality variant of hypersensitive people.
+ADHD and hypersensitivity often occur together, especially in women.
+Research shows there’s a reason for this.
+The dopamine receptor gene DRD4 is associated with higher cognitive empathy in women, and certain dopamine gene variants are associated with the personality variant of hypersensitive people.
 Yes, we are literally wired differently.

-ADHD people have an endless thirst for knowledge and wisdom and it is also proven that the ability to recognize patterns is more pronounced in an ADHD brain.
-We are not just more empathetic, but also recognize behavioral patterns faster and sense more accurately what people are feeling and needing.
-But why is that?
-It is due to the three types of empathy that are distinctively pronounced in our brain.
+ADHD people have an endless thirst for knowledge and wisdom, and it is also proven that the ability to recognize patterns is more pronounced in an ADHD brain.
+Not only are we more empathetic, but we also pick up on behavioral patterns more quickly and sense what people feel and need more accurately.
+But why is this?
+It is because of the three types of empathy that are wired differently in our brains.

 1. Cognitive Empathy

-Allows us to mentally understand and put ourselves into the situations of others and understand their thoughts and intentions.
+Allows us to mentally understand and put ourselves in another person’s situation and understand their thoughts and intentions.

 2. Emotional Empathy

-Allows us to not just put ourselves into the shoes of another, but also actively feel the emotions of another in our bodies.
-Unfortunately, this also means that we can take on the moods of those around us, which is a detriment in toxic environments.
+Allows us to not only put ourselves in someone else’s shoes, but to actively feel their emotions in our bodies.
+Unfortunately, this also means that we can take on the moods of those around us, which can be detrimental in toxic environments.

 3. Social Empathy

-Is derived from both, cognitive and emotional empathy and allows us to understand people from different races, cultures, backgrounds, age groups and personalities, etc.
+Is derived from both cognitive and emotional empathy and allows us to understand people of different races, cultures, backgrounds, ages, personalities, etc.

-We do have a higher emotional reactivity which leads to stronger emotions and elevated emotional empathy.
-All these traits are perfect if one works in a social field, like being a nurse, doctor, teacher, etc. However, outside of these fields these abilities are often detrimental and result in more judgment, friction and trauma for us.
+We have a higher emotional reactivity, which leads to stronger emotions and increased emotional empathy.
+All of these traits are perfect when working in a social field, such as being a nurse, doctor, teacher, etc. Outside of these fields, however, these abilities are often detrimental and result in more judgment, friction, and trauma for us.

-Our ability to feel and read the intentions of other people is also one of the reasons we are often marginalized and the targets of bullying and retaliation.
-We often forget, at least I always do, that other people rarely see the true intentions of others, so when a person is acting and behaving in detrimental ways to the team/others, or is deliberately attempting to deceive, we will usually call it out; and pay a steep price for it.
+Our ability to feel and read other people’s intentions is also one of the reasons why we are often marginalized and targets of bullying and retaliation.
+We often forget, at least I always do, that other people rarely see the true intentions of others, so if a person is acting and behaving in a way that is detrimental to the team/others, or is deliberately trying to deceive, we will usually call it out; and pay a heavy price for it.

-Because we are faulted, labeled, insulted and attacked for our abilities most of our lives, we start doubting ourselves and our self-esteem over time shatters.
-This is especially the case for those of us who were not diagnosed until later in life.
-If 10 people tell you that you are wrong, a trouble maker, liar, shit stirrer and problem, while no one else around you behaves the same way, sees the same things and speaks the same language, you come to the conclusion that they are right.
-You start believing that there is something severely wrong with you, that you are crazy, neurotic, emotionally unstable and stupid.
+Because we are blamed, labeled, insulted, and attacked for our abilities for most of our lives, we begin to doubt ourselves and our self-esteem shatters over time.
+This is especially true for those of us who were diagnosed later in life.
+When 10 people tell you that you are wrong, a troublemaker, a liar, a shit stirrer, and a problem, while no one else around you acts the same way, sees the same things, and speaks the same language, you come to the conclusion that they are right.
+You begin to believe that there is something seriously wrong with you, that you are crazy, neurotic, emotionally unstable, and stupid.

-The damage that results from others, as well as a lifetime of masking, attempting to fit in, hiding your true thoughts and feelings, while constantly censoring your words and actions is exhausting and often leads to severe depression, anxiety and burnout.
-Doctors will then mislabel us as suffering from clinical depression and anxiety disorders and prescribe antidepressants; which of course, never work.
+The damage done to us by others, as well as a lifetime of masking, trying to fit in, hiding our true thoughts and feelings, while constantly censoring our words and actions, is exhausting and often leads to severe depression, anxiety, and burnout.
+Doctors will then mislabel us as suffering from clinical depression and anxiety disorders and prescribe antidepressants, which of course never work.

 This world is not built for people like me.
-From giant, open floor plan offices, to leaders who not only know nothing or very little about psychology and especially not neurodiversity, to performance measures that are not designed to reward or include individuality, we are simply doomed to fail from the time we start Kindergarten to the time we retire.
-Unless you get lucky, like I did, and end up in a company and position that celebrates my neurodiversity and recognizes my special abilities versus punishing for my shortcomings.
+From huge, open-plan offices, to managers who not only know nothing or very little about psychology and especially neurodiversity, to performance measures that are not designed to reward or include individuality, we are simply doomed to fail from the time we leave kindergarten until the time we retire.
+Unless, of course, you are lucky like me and end up in a company and position that celebrates my neurodiversity and recognizes my special abilities rather than punishing me for my shortcomings.

-I do feel and suffer with all of my friends and those who have not yet had the courage to get tested.
+I feel and suffer with all my friends and those who have not yet had the courage to be tested.
 I hope they find help and understanding so they can thrive before they break.